How to Get Traffic to Your Blog (How I Became the Freddy Krueger of Blogging)

 Plant Seeds by Joining the Conversation

-Remember that no matter how much you may want to penetrate a micro-network, you won’t be able to do it if you don’t really like the content.
+Remember that no matter how much you may want to penetrate a micro-network, you won’t be able to do it if you don’t like the content.
 So if the content doesn’t resonate, just leave it alone, and go after the other blogs.

-While you’re engaging in the conversation, pay attention to what topics other people are interested in, and what ideas of yours seem to get the best response and most traction.
+While you’re engaging in the conversation, pay attention to what topics other people are interested in, and what ideas of yours seem to get the best response and traction.

-Make sure you’ve reached the point where the bloggers have all responded to several of your comments before you move on to the next step…
+This is important: Make sure you’ve reached the point where the bloggers have all responded to several of your comments before you move on to the next step…

 Guest Post Blitzkrieg

-The next step is the guest post blitzkrieg – the act of being “everywhere”.
+The next step is the guest post blitzkrieg, the act of being “everywhere.”

 Now you have to make a choice: write first, or pitch first.